 (c) A copy of the program agenda indicating hours of education;

 (e) Official certificate of completion or college transcript from the sponsoring agency or college; and

-  Section 6.
+Section 5.
 Application for Approved Sponsor.
-(1) A company, individual, or association that wishes to be designated as an approved sponsor of continuing education shall complete a Continuing Education Sponsor Application incorporated by reference in 201 KAR 35:020 shall, and pay the provider fee established in 201 KAR 35:020, Section 9.
+(1) A company, individual, or association that wishes to be designated as an approved sponsor of continuing education shall complete a Continuing Education Sponsor Application, and pay the provider fee established in 201 KAR 35:020, Section 8.

-  (2) An approved sponsor of continuing education shall be allowed to advertise the program as pre-approved to meet the continuing education requirements for certification renewal.
+(2) An approved sponsor of continuing education shall be allowed to advertise the program as pre-approved to meet the continuing education requirements for credential renewal.

 (3)(a) Approval shall be for one (1) year from date of approval unless substantial course changes occur.

 (b) For purposes of this section, a substantial course change shall be a change in the curriculum in excess of twenty (20) percent.

 Section 6.
 Responsibilities and Reporting Requirements of Credential Holder; Audit.
 (1)(a) During the renewal period, the board shall review at least fifteen (15) percent of all credential holders’ documentation supporting the completion of the appropriate number of continuing education hours through a random audit process.